 Catalina Island holds a special place in the heart of every Southern Californian.
 Just a one-hour ferry ride takes you away from the hustle and bustle of So Cal life and into the magical Mediterranean town of Avalon.
 Instead of traffic jams and people you have golf carts and buffalo.
 The water is crystal clear and the night skies are dark and starlit.
 Can this even be part of America?
 We kept hearing about how they roll out the red carpet for birthday guests and wanted to find out for ourselves what was up.
-This is what we learned.
+If your birthday wish is for a little southern California romance, Catalina Island might be just be perfect.

 Enjoy your night before